sachin-panayil/notion-action-extractor/PROJECT_CONTEXT.md

-# Project Context: The Story Behind notion-action-extractor
+# Project Context: Why I Built This

-## The Original Problem
+## The Problem I Had

-When managing multiple projects in a Notion kanban board, a common workflow pattern emerged: team members would naturally write ACTION items inline with their project updates.
-For example, a typical kanban card might contain notes like this:
+I use a Notion kanban board to track my projects, and I got into the habit of writing quick updates directly in the Notes field of each card.
+This was great because I could see what was happening with each project right from the board view without having to click into every single ticket.

+My typical workflow looked like this - I'd update cards with notes like:

 ```
 11/4